 Arrange a Consultation

-Speak with Dr. Hoschander, Dr. Shikowitz or Dr. Kessler during a consultation to find out more about eyelid surgery.
+Speak with Dr. Hoschander, Dr. Kessler, Dr. Pathak or Dr. Shikowitz during a consultation to find out more about eyelid surgery.
 You should ask questions regarding the surgery to get a clear picture of the procedure, what to expect, and whether or not you’re a suitable candidate.